Jump to our 4 top-rated corded electric lawn mowers

 • Heavier than some

-It's always a good start when a mower is as easy to put together as this one.
-It's got a 34cm cutting width and a rear roller if you're on the lookout for those ever-desirable stripes.
+This Cobra mower has a 34cm cutting width and a rear roller if you're on the lookout for those ever-desirable stripes.
 Although it's reasonably heavy and may be harder to lift and carry than some of the mowers in our test, I found it well-balanced, and it cuts and collects long grass very well.
 There's a choice of seven cutting heights, and it's easy to change them with a single lever on the deck.
+The handle has only one height, but I liked the cushioned padding, and it has a cable relief clip, which helps to keep the electric cable tucked out of the way.

 RRP: £122.99